lucasomigli/SABR-volatility-models/README.md

     - SABR Calibration.
     - Normal SABR.
 General explanation of calibration process.
 Plots, graphs and the Backbone behaviour of smiles.
     - Shifted SABR.
-    - Floch-Kennedy SABR.
+    - Free Boundary SABR (Floch-Kennedy).
+    - Mixture SABR models.
-    - (mention) Free Boundary SABR, Obloj's refinement and mixture models.
+    - (mention) Obloj's refinement.
     - Beyond SABR models, negative interest rates and issues.
 Hagan's formula and SABR models have opened the gate for pricing under a negative rates economy.
 Being a rising major issue in the last two decades, we now have something to work with.
 Talk about models used in case of negative interest rates: shifted SABR, free-boundary SABR, Bachelier model.
     - (mention) Stochastic local volatility models.
     - (mention) Monte Carlo implied volatility calculations.